norphiil/Malta_Reinforcement_learning/report.md

 The project implements three reinforcement learning (RL) algorithms for playing the game of Blackjack: Monte Carlo Control with exploring starts, SARSA (State-Action-Reward-State-Action), and Q-Learning.
 Each algorithm follows a distinct approach to learning optimal policies through interaction with the environment.

-1. **Monte Carlo Control with Exploring Starts**:
+1. **Monte Carlo On-Policy Control**:
-   - **Exploring Starts**: This technique ensures exploration by starting episodes with both states and actions sampled uniformly.
+   - **Exploring Starts**: One configuration of Monte Carlo uses Exploring Starts.
+This technique ensures exploration by starting episodes with both states and actions sampled uniformly.
 This guarantees that all state-action pairs are visited infinitely often in the limit, which is a necessary condition for convergence to the optimal policy.
    - **Epsilon-Greedy Policy**: During action selection, it balances exploration (random actions) and exploitation (greedy actions based on learned Q-values) based on a specified epsilon parameter.
 This allows the algorithm to explore different actions while gradually favoring those that have yielded higher rewards in the past.
    - **Q-Value Update**: Q-values are updated after completing episodes using the average return observed for each state-action pair encountered.
 This is a simple and effective way to estimate the expected return of each state-action pair under the current policy.

-2. **SARSA (State-Action-Reward-State-Action)**:
+2. **SARSA (State-Action-Reward-State-Action) On-Policy	Control**:
    - **Epsilon-Greedy Policy**: Similar to Monte Carlo, SARSA uses an epsilon-greedy policy to balance exploration and exploitation.
 This allows the algorithm to gradually improve its policy while ensuring sufficient exploration.
    - **On-Policy Update**: Q-values are updated after each action using the current action and the next action derived from the policy.
 This makes SARSA an on-policy algorithm, meaning it learns the value of the policy it follows.
    - **Terminal State Handling**: Adjustments are made in terminal states to ensure the correct calculation of Q-values based on rewards and next state values.
 This is necessary because the value of the terminal state is always zero in episodic tasks.

-3. **Q-Learning**:
+3. **Q-Learning Off-Policy	Control**:
    - **Epsilon-Greedy Policy**: Q-Learning also employs an epsilon-greedy policy but learns from the maximum Q-value of the next state rather than the action actually taken.
 This allows it to learn the optimal policy regardless of the policy being followed.
    - **Off-Policy Update**: Q-values are updated irrespective of the action actually chosen, based on the maximum Q-value of the next state.
 This makes Q-Learning an off-policy algorithm, capable of learning the optimal policy while following a different (exploratory) policy.
    - **Comparison with SARSA**: Q-Learning tends to converge to the optimal policy faster than SARSA due to its off-policy nature but may overestimate Q-values in certain scenarios.
 This is known as the "maximization bias" and can lead to instability in some cases.